 Welcome to the Russkie Kino Klub / Russian Film Club of Chattanooga as we celebrate more than two years as a movie club!
 We might be the world's only Russian Film Club outside Russia!

 Important announcement: Now we are meeting at our new location, Mikhail's house in North Chattanooga.
 (See directions below.)
-For the November 9 gathering, we are back on our regular schedule of the second Saturday of the month at 6:15 p.m. for pizza and 7:30ish for the Russian movie with English subtitles.
+Our regular schedule is the second Saturday of each month at 6:15 p.m. for pizza and 7:30ish for the Russian movie with English subtitles.
 Cost: Free!